JJ/hoborg/index.md

 Start reading and participating
 ---------------------------------------

 Just go to [the novel](text/text).
-You can also [read about the characters](text/characters), although doing so might result in spoilerage.
+You can also [read about the characters](text/characters), although doing so might result in spoilerage, or about the [geography of the Republic of Florida](text/geography).

 How this can help
 -----------------------